 Coleford is fast becoming the place to be!
 The Faddle Fair Artisan & Craft Market includes from fashion to flowers, cafes, bistros, restaurants, hotels & bars.
 The fair even includes a dog-friendly micro-pub.

 The Faddle Fair has over 25 stalls selling everything from local handmade goods, art, crafts, local produce & more.
-There is also choices of delicious street food, children’s entertainment and live music.
+There are also choices of delicious street food, children’s entertainment and live music.
 The Fair takes place every few months in the town.

 The Fair calls Coleford home, a nice and small market town with a clock tower as its centrepiece.
 The town has many independent retailers of food selling great local produce to complement the event.
 It is a great day out for locals or for people visiting the area for the day or a holiday.